Vintage emporiums, expert jewellers and handmade craft shops – it’s never been more important to support your local independents.

-Wayward Wines is a cosy little wine shop-cum-bar from the folk behind The Reliance.
+Wayward Wines is a cosy little wine shop-cum-bar.
 They specialise in pure organic wines with a hand-picked selection of vino from across the globe.
 There’s Les Bressandes Beaune, Valpolicella and Pet-nat wines, to name but a few, and their expert staff can help you find a new favourite.
 You can take your bottle home to enjoy, but if you just can’t wait, they have a handful of stools where you can take a pew and pop it open.

 Wayward Wines, 1C Regent Street, Chapel Allerton, Leeds, West Yorkshire, LS7 4PE.

-Love Japanese culture?
-You can shop all things cute, cuddly and kawaii at Giant Kitten.
+You can shop all things cute, cuddly and kawaii at Giant Kitten in the Corn Exchange.
 This quirky independent shop offers an eclectic mix of plush toys, Japanese-inspired fashion and limited-edition Asian candies.
-Not to mention rare Japanese edition vinyl records from the The Beatles and Wet Wet Wet.
+Not to mention the rare Japanese edition vinyl record collection from artists like the The Beatles and Wet Wet Wet.
 Many of their products are specially imported, so you won’t find them anywhere else in Leeds.